 - Unusual discharge or bleeding that is not related to normal menstruation

 - Difficulty or pain while urinating

-- Pain during sex or pain in the pelvis
+- Pain or bloated feeling in abdomen

 What are the risk factors for uterine cancer?

 Risk factors for uterine cancer include the following: